rjseymour66/rjseymour66.github.io/content/git/best-practices.md

 configuring a new workstation from scratch.
 Each workflow builds on the commands covered in the other pages in this section.

+## Terms

+Branch
+: A separate line of development within a repository.
+Each branch is an independent sequence of commits.
+You create a branch to work on a feature or fix without affecting the main codebase, then merge it back when the work is complete.

+Checkout
+: Switching your working directory to a different branch or commit.
+When you check out a branch, your files update to match that branch's state.

+Clone
+: Copying a remote repository to your local machine.
+A clone includes the full history, all branches, and a connection back to the remote it came from.

+Commit
+: A saved snapshot of your changes.
+Each commit records what changed, who changed it, and when.
+Commits are permanent — the history of a repository is the sequence of its commits.

+Conflict
+: A situation where two branches changed the same part of the same file in incompatible ways.
+Git cannot merge them automatically and asks you to resolve the conflict manually before completing the merge.

+Fetch
+: Downloading changes from a remote repository without applying them to your local branch.
+Fetch updates your local record of what the remote looks like, but leaves your working files unchanged.

+HEAD
+: A pointer to your current position in the repository.
+It usually points to the most recent commit on the branch you have checked out.
+That most recent commit is called the *tip* of the branch — the branch grows forward as you add commits, and the tip is always the newest one.
+When you make a new commit, HEAD moves forward to point at it.

+Index
+: See *staging area*.

+Merge
+: Combining the history of one branch into another.
+A merge takes the commits from a source branch and integrates them into the target branch, creating a new merge commit if the two branches diverged.

+origin
+: The default name Git assigns to the remote a repository was cloned from.
+It is a name, not a special concept — you can rename it or have multiple remotes with different names.

+Pull
+: Fetching changes from a remote and immediately merging them into your current branch. `git pull` is shorthand for `git fetch` followed by `git merge`.

+Push
+: Sending your local commits to a remote repository so others can see and build on them.

+Rebase
+: Moving a sequence of commits so they appear to start from a different point in history.
+Rebasing rewrites commits to produce a linear history without merge commits.

+Remote
+: A copy of the repository hosted on another machine, typically a service like GitHub or GitLab.
+Remotes let teams share work by pushing and pulling commits between local and remote copies.

+Repository
+: The directory where Git stores your project's files and their complete history.
+A repository contains every commit ever made, every branch, and every tag.
+Usually shortened to *repo*.

+Staging area
+: A holding area between your working directory and the repository.
+You add changes to the staging area with `git add`, then commit everything staged at once with `git commit`.
+This lets you group related changes into a single commit even if you edited many files.

+Tag
+: A named reference to a specific commit, used to mark release points such as `v1.0`.
+Unlike branches, tags do not move when new commits are added.

+Working directory
+: The files on your local machine as they currently exist on disk.
+Changes here are not part of any commit until you stage and commit them.

 ## Environment setup

 Run these steps once on any new machine before working with git.